CARD: Classification and Regression Diffusion Models: Broader Impact and Limitations

-Meanwhile, since CARD is capable of modeling multi-modality, we are concerned that it could be devised for malicious purposes, like revealing personalised information of the patient through reverse engineering the prediction results: as an extension to the medical example of breast cancer given in the introduction section, one could tell with high confidence the gender of the patient based on the predicted mode.
-For research purpose, in this work we only consider Gaussian diffusion and the reverse denoising in CARD, while there could be much more options when given different data.
-For example, in classification we can optimize the classification likelihood with cross-entropy instead of using simple MSE loss; we only take a pre-trained neural network as $f_\phi$ while there could be more possibilities like combining BNN methods with CARD.
+Meanwhile, since CARD is capable of modeling multi-modality, we are concerned that it could be devised for malicious purposes, like revealing personalized information of the patient through reverse engineering the prediction results: as an extension to the medical example of breast cancer given in the introduction section, one could tell with high confidence the gender of the patient based on the predicted mode.
+For research purposes, in this work, we only consider Gaussian diffusion and the reverse denoising in CARD, while there could be much more options when given different data.
+For example, in classification, we can optimize the classification likelihood with cross-entropy instead of using simple MSE loss, and directly perform diffusion in discrete spaces, as in \citet{austin2021structured}.
+We only take a pre-trained model $f_\phi$ as a deterministic neural network, while there could be more possibilities like combining BNN methods with CARD.
 Moreover, the computation efficiency of CARD may also be further investigated if the dataset size becomes larger.
-We encourage researchers in our community to further study those potential safety concerns and the potential improvements in order to develop more mature supervised learning tools.
+We encourage researchers in our community to further study those potential safety concerns and approaches for improvements in order to develop more mature supervised learning tools.